6 Causes Of Watery Eyes In Babies, Treatment And Remedies

 3. Allergies

 If your baby has an allergy, then they may have watery eyes as one of the symptoms (4).
 Babies can be allergic to anything from pollen in the air to the fur of your family pet.
-Watery eyes triggered by allergies are likely to be spotted more easily due to the presence of other symptoms like skin hives and swelling of the face.
+Watery eyes triggered by allergies are likely to be spotted more easily due to the presence of other symptoms like skin hives on baby and swelling of the face.
 Some of the common allergies that could cause watery eyes in babies are conjunctivitis and hay fever.
 In either of the conditions, medical intervention is advised.

 protip_icon Did you know?